mattchley/learningComputer/Problems/Stack problem 1-Valid Parentheses.md

 ## Notes
 The flow that occurs with "({})"
 	1. The loop grabs "(" and the stack is empty
-	2. Object.values is looking for a corresponding closing parenthesis so we move to next block
+	2. Object.values is looking for an opening parenthesis and push to the stack
-	3. In the second block we check that the stack might have the parenthesis to pop but it doesn't
-	4. The loop grabs "{" and the stack is empty and repeats steps 2 & 3
+	3. The loop grabs "{" and the stack is  and repeats steps 2 & 3
-	5. The loop grabs "}" and the stack is empty
+	4. The loop grabs "}" and the stack is empty
-	6. We hit the first if block and push to the stack
+	5. We hit the first if block and push to the stack